 Consent is about having the freedom and capacity to choose.
 A child under the age of 13 can never consent to any sexual activity.
-The age of consent is 16.
+The age of consent in the UK is 16.
 Sexual intercourse without consent is rape.
-The School is revising the human sexuality and relationships aspect of its pastoral program to more specifically include the teaching of consent.
+The School has revised the human sexuality and relationships aspect of its pastoral program to more specifically include the teaching of consent.
 The School understands that the concept of consent needs to be taught from an early age in developmentally appropriate ways.